SeeuSim/advent_of_code/2023/README.md

 As we used a mathematical method for the previous part, no space constraints were needed for this one.

+## Day 19 - Aplenty

+### Part 1 - Processing each part individually

+Given a list of workflows, I defined a custom struct for each workflow, and a custom struct for each Rule for a separation of concerns on which struct handled what responsibility.

+I also designed a Part struct as a logical grouping for the JSON object with 'x', 'm', 'a', and 's' keys.

+Using the parsing logic, and providing a `process` function on each workflow to evaluate each `Part`, I was able to quickly classify if each part was to be accepted or not, and perform the relevant sums.

+### Part 2 - Processing all possible combinations of ranges

+This was slightly trickier as there was a large number of ranges, to the
+${10}^{14}$, and processing each combination of values would be rather costly.

+Hence, I used a set of range computations, and partitioned them according to pass or fail ranges for each rule.

+Then, for those that got passed and redirected, I recursively processed them until they ended in rejected or accepted ranges.

+Using this base state, I summed up all the possible counts.

+Given the limited set of rules, the depth of this recursion tree was not too deep, and the computation was near instantaneous.

 ## Day X -